JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 <img src="../assets/img/Stormland_on_oculus_edit_controller_bindings.png" class="img-responsive" alt="Stormland On Oculus Edit Controller Bindings" width="1000">

-### How to Change Controller Bindings Valve Index (Knuckles) Controllers for Stormland:

 A.	Identify the Official Bindings section.

 B.	Locate "Stormland - Index Controllers - Grip Fix" and click on Activate.
 This will fix a surprisingly annoying bug where the Index controllers constantly grab your guns every time either hand comes anywhere near your waist.